 The main items where reliability really matters to us:

 Incredibly well-made by a fantastic Australian company.
-Not the lightest hiking tent out there but super reliable and made for tough conditions.
-And I love the wide storage pockets inside the tent!
-The floor is strong, but we always use a footprint to protect it from rocky ground anyway.
+While it’s not the lightest hiking tent out there, it’s super reliable and made for tough conditions.
+I love the wide storage pockets inside the tent!
+The floor is strong, but we always use a footprint anyway to protect it from rocky ground. -

 The Anti-Gravity (AG) might sound like a bit of a gimmick but it’s actually not!
 It makes the pack feel much lighter, especially when I’m carrying 6-days worth of food.
 The ventilation is also a big plus for more humid or hot hikes.
 Note: I use the 50L size as the husband usually carries a fair bit of gear.
 On my own, I’d most definitely need the larger 65L version.